 Grant Award Details

-The therapeutic development of Oxy200, an oxysterol with bone anabolic and anti-resorptive properties, for intervention in osteoporosis
+To enable an FDA pre-IND meeting for Oxy200, an oxysterol with bone anabolic and anti-resorptive properties, for intervention in osteoporosis

 Grant Application Details

 - Therapeutic development of Oxy200, an oxysterol with bone anabolic and anti-resorptive properties for intervention in osteoporosis

 A novel oxysterol with bone anabolic and anti-resorptive activity that will effectively and safely treat osteoporosis better than current options.

 Mechanism of Action